ANTH 101 - Introduction to Anthropology

 ANTH 246 - Forensic Science

 History and theory underlying methods used in forensic science.
-Topics include the courtroom, the units of a crime laboratory, methods of securing and investigating a crime scene, and the analysis of evidence collected from a crime scene such as blood, fibers, hair and fingerprints.
+Topics include the courtroom, the units of a crime laboratory, methods of securing and investigating a crime scene, and the analysis of evidence collected from a crime scene such as blood, fibers, hair, DNA, and fingerprints.

 ANTH 272 - Language and Culture in Turkey